taytwkim/hello-cpp/04/size_t.md

 }
 ```

-The fixed-width integers don’t define new types — they’re aliases for existing integer types with the required size.
+The fixed-width integers don’t define new types — they’re aliases for existing types with the required size.

 So `std::int32_t` is an alias for some existing type that is exactly 4 bytes on that platform.
 That underlying type could be `int`, `long`, or something else.

-So `std::int32_t` is really just saying: "use whatever type that has this size."
+So `std::int32_t` is really just saying: "use whatever type that is 4 bytes."

 Same idea for`std::int8_t`: since char-sized types are usually 8-bits, `std::int8_t`/`std::uint8_t` often end up as aliases of `signed char`/`unsigned char`, which is why they can behave like `char`.